tapfortap/Documentation/AndroidAPIReference.md

 #### public void show()

+Causes an interstitial ad to be shown.
+This will launch a new [FullScreenAdActivity]()

+---

+#### public void showAndLoad()

-Causes an interstitial ad to be shown, a new interstitial to be loaded.
+Causes an interstitial ad to be shown and a new one will start to load.
 This will launch a new [FullScreenAdActivity]()

 ---